nerc-project/nerc-docs/docs/openstack/CI-CD/CI-CD Pipeline.md

-# What is Continuous integration/continuous delivery (CI/CD) Pipeline?
+# What is Continuous Integration/Continuous Delivery (CI/CD) Pipeline?

-A Continuous integration/continuous delivery (CI/CD) pipeline involves a series of steps that is performed in order to deliver a new version of application.
+A Continuous Integration/Continuous Delivery (CI/CD) pipeline involves a series of steps that is performed in order to deliver a new version of application.
 CI/CD pipelines are a practice focused on improving software delivery using automation.